Scarred tree: Carved trees

 Carved trees are known across Australia in various forms.
-Most remarkable example of carved trees are found in New South Wales, and are the work specifically of Gamilaroi and Wiradjuri peoples.
+Some of the most remarkable example of carved trees are found in New South Wales, and are the work specifically of Gamilaroi and Wiradjuri peoples.
 They were created to mark sites of particular ceremonial significance, such as initiation or burial sites.
 They are also known as arborglyphs, dendroglyphs and teleteglyphs.

 In Western Australia, a form of tree carving also occurred in the southwest where trees near the burial sites were sometimes carved.
 Notches and figures daubed red are known for the Harvey River area.
-Circles and other carved ornamentations are reported for Perth, circles for the 'Southwest.
-Notches are cut on two trees for each grave, an even number of notches for a man, an uneven for a woman, by the tribes from Esperance.
+Circles and other carved ornamentations are reported for Perth, circles for the Southwest.
+Notches are cut on two trees for each grave, an even number of notches for a man, an odd number for a woman, by the tribes from Esperance.
 In Northwest, trees were carved with figures of emu and kangaroo but an overwhelming majority of the engravings were of snakes, some of which undulated across the tree while others coiled onto themselves.
 In Queensland, carved trees with zoomorphs and anthropomorphs in a form of snakes, lizards and humans are known.

 Many carved trees were destroyed by land clearing, bush fires, farming and natural decay.
 During the 19th century, sections of these carved trees from New South Wales were removed and placed in museums, but there is now a move not only to return these trees to the land of origin, but also to revive the practice of carved trees.